What is a Passive Real Estate Real Estate Investing?

 There are a few ways to become a passive real estate investor but specifically within multifamily real estate, a passive investor will provide a sum of money to their syndicator or deal sponsorship team.
-In turn, syndicators or ‘active investors‘ will work to manage the day to day activities of the multifamily investment property to ensure the properties financial success.
+In turn, syndicators or ‘active investors‘ will work to manage the day-to-day activities of the multifamily investment property to ensure the property’s financial success.
 That’s the difference between passive and active real estate investors.

 How Do You Receive Passive Income as a Passive Real Estate Investor?